xQsM3/multi-bees-tracking/README.md

 ./ant_tracking/resources/networks

-download the detector model for bumblebees:
+download the detector models for bumblebees:
 https://fh-aachen.sciebo.de/s/azh8VO32sH3GRvG
-this model was trained by the Detectron2 API
+the models (faster rcnn and retinanet) were trained by the Detectron2 API
-put the model in directory:
+put the models in directory:
-./ant_tracking/rcnn/models
+./ant_tracking/detector/models

 # datasets
 the datasets for both detector and appearance descriptor training are published here: